Anirban166/APDCL-Project/README.md

 -------
 (1) Data Storage for attributes such as Username/Password/Email etc divided into two concurrent tables with masking of both.

-(2) Apart from regular users, an Administrator
+(2) Apart from regular users, an Administrator with greater rights should be accountable.

-(3) Collect daily logs for each entity which are accessible by them individually, with the Administrator being able to access them all.(Privileged access)
+(3) Collect daily logs for each entity which are accessible by them individually, with the Admin having privileged access to all.

 (4) Save logs into a pdf file. (with timestamp and necessary details)